StellarSand/privacy-settings/Privacy Settings/Windows-10.md

 ## Accounts

 #### Your info
+**This section is only applicable if you've signed in with a Microsoft account**
-Delete your account picture and set it to default as mentioned below:
+<br>Delete your account picture and set it to default as mentioned below:
 - Choose a file > Browse files
 - Go to `C:\Users\JohnDoe\AppData\Roaming\Microsoft\Windows\AccountPictures` and delete your picture.
 (Replace `JohnDoe` with your username)
 - Go to `C:\ProgramData\Microsoft\User Account Pictures` and select `guest.png`.